Tibet under Qing rule: Qing collapse and Tibet independence

-After the Dalai Lama's return to Tibet at a location outside of Lhasa, the collapse of the Qing Dynasty occurred in October 1911.
-The Qing amban submitted a formal letter of surrender to the Dalai Lama in the summer of 1912.
+After the Dalai Lama's return to Tibet at a location outside of Lhasa, the collapse of the Qing dynasty began due to the Wuchang Uprising in October 1911.
+After the Xinhai Lhasa turmoil the Qing amban submitted a formal letter of surrender to the Dalai Lama in the summer of 1912.

-On 13 February 1913, the Dalai Lama declared Tibet an independent nation, and announced that what he described as the historic "priest and patron relationship" with China had ended.
+On 13 February 1913, the Dalai Lama declared Tibet an independent state, and announced that what he described as the historic "priest and patron relationship" with China had ended.
 The amban and China's military were expelled, and all Chinese residents in Tibet were given a required departure limit of three years.
-All remaining Qing forces left Tibet after the Xinhai Lhasa turmoil.
+All remaining Qing forces left Tibet by 1913.